 Recognition of Prior Learning (RPL)

 Your work experience or previous tertiary study may count towards achieving your qualification.
-Our Recognition of Prior Learning (RPL) programme is designed for those who already have the on-the-job skills and knowledge, but want to take their career to the next level with a qualification.
+Recognition of Prior Learning (RPL) at MIT is designed for those who already have the on-the-job skills and knowledge, but want to take their career to the next level with a qualification.

 With RPL we can measure and match your existing skills against credits in our courses – creating a tailored path of study that will not only save you money, but also help you to complete your qualification faster.

 We provide some of the most practically based horticultural training programmes in New Zealand, as part of our Faculty of Consumer Services.

 Our facilities include 1,800 square metres of greenhouse, where a wide range of nursery, cut flower and hydroponic crops are grown.
 Our outdoor facilities include a vegetable garden and an extensive nursery, including trees, shrubs, perennials and bedding plants that are sold to the public.
 Our students also take regular field trips as part of our programmes.